btbd/mmultiplayer/README.md

 ## Setup

 1. Download the latest release from <a href="https://github.com/btbd/mmultiplayer/releases/latest">here</a>.
-2. Run `MMultiplayer.exe` either before Mirror's Edge or when Mirror's Edge is running.
+2. Run the launcher either before Mirror's Edge or when Mirror's Edge is running.

 ## Usage